axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/01-Enable AppSec/index.md

 ![Environment](../../assets/images/1-1-environment.png)
 ### Verify access to Dashboard
+To access your dashboard, you need it's URL.
+In order to get it, on your University event, open the `Environments` tab and click on `Open terminal`.
+This will open a terminal in your VM.
+In the terminal run the following command:

+`kubectl get ingress -A`

+This will give you the links to the resources used during this HOT session.

-To access your dashboard, open http://dashboard.[\<your VM IP address\>].info.
-It will open the dashboard dsiplayed in the screenshot below from which you will be able to access your Dynatrace environment, the Jenkins instance that manages our pipelines, as well as a Gitea repository that stores all the source code we will be using to run the pipelines.
+Start by opening the URL containing `dashboard`.
+It will open the dashboard displayed in the screenshot below from which you will be able to access your Dynatrace environment, the Jenkins instance that manages our pipelines, as well as a Gitea repository that stores all the source code we will be using to run the pipelines.

 ![Dashboard](../../assets/images/1-6-dashboard.png)